-- Create a replica package and, optionally, a primary data file on the primary instance. - Transfer the replica package and, optionally, the primary data file to the replica instance or replica standalone database hardware. - If you are migrating to new hardware, dump the version 6.1 replica database. - If you want the database on a separate machine, install the database.
-For more information, see Chapter 7, "Installing the RSA Authentication Manager Database on a Separate Machine." - Install the version 7.1 software on the replica instance hardware specifying the replica package, and optionally, the primary data file and the database package. - Migrate the replica database using the RSA Operations Console.
+- Create a replica package and, if you are doing a manual data transfer, the primary data .dmp file on the primary instance. - Transfer the replica package and, if you are doing a manual data transfer, the primary data .dmp file to the replica instance host machine. - If you are migrating to new hardware, dump the version 6.1 replica database. - Install the version 7.1 software on the replica instance host machine specifying the replica package and, if you are doing a manual data transfer, the primary data .dmp file. - Attach the replica instance to the primary instance using the RSA Operations Console. - Migrate the replica database using the Operations Console. - Configure RADIUS using the Operations Console. - Migrate the RSA RADIUS 6.1 data using the Operations Console.